aliyun-computenest/quickstart-authorizer/docs/index-en.md

 + The selected vCPU and memory specifications
 + The type and capacity of the system disk
 + Public network bandwidth
+  In addition, a domain name and an SSL certificate are required because the Authorizer software can only be accessed via the HTTPS protocol.

 ## Deployment Architecture